Ukulele songs with chords

 It is very fun and mostly easy to play ukulele chords.
 Let's take a look

-chords let's take a look at the tuning of your ukulele.
-The resulting names
+into our ukulele chords let's take a look at the tuning of your ukulele.

-ukulele lesson I assume that you play a soprano ukulele and that you have
+In this ukulele lesson I assume that you play a soprano ukulele and

 What does C-tuning mean?
 Let's take a look at the piano keyboard to find out how to tune the ukulele.
 C-tuning means that the third string on you ukulele is tuned to a C. If you use a piano when you tune your ukulele you will find these notes in the octave in the middle of the keyboard.
 The notes in this most commonly used octave on the piano are called C4-B4.
 The number 4 indicate that the notes are on the fourth octave on an ordinary piano.
 The first string on your ukulele will be tuned to an A4 as we call it.
 The next string will sound like the piano key E4.
 The third string will be the note C4.
 The fourth string will be the note G4.